rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 ---

+#### Definition: Predictive analytics

+Predictive analytics is the process of using current and historical data to **forecast future events**.

+Essentially, predictive analytics answers the question: *What will happen?*

+---

 > **prescribe(v.)**
 >
 > mid-15c., prescriben, <span style="background-color:yellow;">"to write down as a direction, law, or rule,"</span> from Latin praescribere "write before, prefix in writing; ordain, determine in advance," from prae "before" (see [pre-](https://www.etymonline.com/word/pre-)) + scribere "to write" (from PIE root [*skribh-](https://www.etymonline.com/word/*skribh-) "to cut").
 Related: Prescribed; prescribing.
 Medical sense of "advise, appoint, or designate as a remedy for a disease" is from 1580s, probably a back formation from prescription.